evanbullock/Course-Work/README.md

+Reports

+•These provide links for several reports I have made in class with my in class partner, through multiple semesters of MIS course work. •This includes public links for PowerBI and Tableau reports made through using public data.

 NBA Simulator

  •An NBA All-star draft + game simulation made through excel's VBA, Macros,  and statistical simulations based off current statistics.